dmoksh/terraform_dynamodb_module/dev_notes_dynamo_module.md

 	│   20: resource "aws_dynamodb_table" "example" {

 	`
 * outputs is your print statement in terraform.
 If you want to see a dynamic local variable, just use output, it will be shown even if there is run time error in the code.

+* terraform.tfvars is good. just define variable_name = variable_value and it is easy to test instead of enterring values during each apply statement.

+* validations - whenever you check against a variable, make sure it is not null.
+	`var.range_key == null ? true : length(var.range_key.name) > 0 && length(var.range_key.name) <= 255,`